 Dealing with the death of a loved one is always tough, but it comes with far more challenges if they died in their home rather than at a hospital or hospice.
-Whereas the hospital staff will take care of several important matters for you, if someone dies in their home, their family are left to deal with the immediate aftermath.
+Whereas the hospital staff will take care of several important matters for you, if someone dies in their home, their family is left to deal with the immediate aftermath.
 As such, it is important to know what needs to be done if you find a family member has died.
 Something that you need to consider right away is whether or not the death was “expected” or not and proceed as listed below.

 In The Case of An Expected Death